-In the 1978 Superman movie Lex Luthor brilliantly played with both comic and villainous treachery by Gene Hackman hatches a plan to detonate a nuclear bomb along the San Andreas fault line causing everything west of the fault line to sink into the Pacific Ocean and increasing the value of the hundreds of acres of currently worthless desert land he owns as it becomes the new West Coast.
-Today some investor is buying that same worthless desert land as they patiently wait for California, along with a host of other coastal cities become new multi-million dollar water reefs as a result of climate change.
+In the 1978 Superman movie, Lex Luthor brilliantly played with both comic and villainous treachery by Gene Hackman hatches a plan to detonate a nuclear bomb along the San Andreas fault line, causing everything west of the fault line to sink into the Pacific Ocean and increasing the value of the hundreds of acres of currently worthless desert land he owns as it becomes the new West Coast.
+Today some investors are buying that same worthless desert land as they patiently wait for California, along with a host of other coastal cities becoming new multi-million dollar water reefs as a result of climate change.

 Is the plan viable?

 Will it achieve the ambitious goals it sets?